-Over the past two decades, the European Union has been in a phase of substantial spatial and social restructuring: its territory has increased through the accession of 13 Eastern and Southern European countries between 2004 and 2013; it has given itself a new constitution in form of the Lisbon Treaty; it is trying to cope with a severe financial crisis and the rise of nationalism and autocratic appeal in and around it; the Corona-Crisis is posing unprecedented sanitary, social and economic challenges on all scales; and currently it has to work through the loss of a member for the first time in its history.
+The war in Ukraine is fundamentally rewriting the political geography of the European continent.
+Also before the Russian invasion to Ukraine, Europe has seen a phase of substantial spatial, social and political restructuring.
+As the political entity with a claim to integrate the European continent, the EU has been playing a pivotal role in such restructuring: its territory has increased through the accession of 13 Eastern and Southern European countries between 2004 and 2013; it has given itself a new constitution in form of the Lisbon Treaty; it is trying to cope with a severe financial crisis and the rise of nationalist and autocratic appeal in and around it; the Coronacrisis is posing unprecedented sanitary, social and economic challenges on all scales; and, for the first time in its history, it has to work through the loss of a member.
 Simultaneously, the EU’s neighbourhood is also undergoing severe transformations.
-Not only because the “neighbourhood” changes in form of accession to the EU or secession from it (Brexit), but also in light of geopolitical shifts, such as the conflict in Ukraine, the effects of the Arab revolutions (including the wars in Syria and Libya) and the power aspirations of Turkey, Russia, Iran and some Arab States.
+Not only because the “neighbourhood” changes in form of accession to the EU or secession from it (Brexit), but also in light of geopolitical shifts, such as the war in Ukraine, the effects of the Arab revolutions (including the wars in Syria and Libya) and the power aspirations of Turkey, Russia, Iran and some Arab States.

 More concretely, the IMAGEUN project pursues two key ambitions.
 Firstly, it develops a comprehensive and dual comparative account of dominant geographical imaginations between six countries and three levels of geopolitical analysis decisive for shaping such imaginations.
 Secondly, and in addition to the academic output, it not only studies geopolitical agents on these levels but seeks to stimulate collective thought experiments between those geopolitical agents the involved researchers for developing visions on the future socio-spatial shape of the macro-region.
 As such, collaboration with fellow researchers, think tanks, political stakeholders, journalists and other public figures is an essential and enduring part of the IMAGEUN project.
 In so doing, it strives for broad public visibility and high political buy-in through the inclusion of these agents in the research process.